MichelEChaghoury/InterviewPreparation/FAQ.md

 ## How do you prioritize and organize your work?

 I prioritize my work based on the needs of the company I am working for.
-I draw up a list of daily tasks and then decide which ones need to be completed first based on the importance, urgency and operational goals of the company.
+I draw up a list of daily tasks and then decide which ones need to be completed first based on the importance, urgency, and operational goals of the company.
 I often use a traffic light system for tasks based on priority level.
 Red tasks need my immediate attention, amber tasks are next, and green tasks can be completed when I have more time available.
 I also ensure there is flexibility in my working day to respond to urgent tasks or work requests from my manager or supervisor

 ## How would you describe yourself in three words?